 - • He received for 4th Dan of Shotokan in 2002

 - • After successfully passing the Dan 5 test, he received his 5th Dan in Shotokan RYO BU KAI style in 2007.
 (This test was carried out by the technical committee of Iran karate federation.)

-- • Sensi Baheri received for 6th Dan in Shotokan RYO BU KAI in 2014.
+- • Sensei Baheri received for 6th Dan in Shotokan RYO BU KAI in 2014.
 Dan 6 exam was taken by technical committee of Iran karate federation. technical committee consists of 5 masters which are 8th Dan in karate)

 Since 1989, he opened his karate Dojo in Osku (the Dojo name is Azarjavan club) and started to train karate and self-defense skills to his students.
 During these years he trained and introduced great champions for the karate of Iran and Asia.

-Sensi Baheri has several champions and responsibilities in the karate of Iran.
-In the last years he worked with Sensi Manuchehr Haj Mohammadian (6th Dan of SHOTOKAN RYO BU KAI and chairman of IRAN Shotokan RYO BU KAI Karate) and Master Kushi Yamazaki.
+Sensei Baheri has several champions and responsibilities in the karate of Iran.
+In the last years he worked with Sensei Manuchehr Haj Mohammadian (6th Dan of SHOTOKAN RYO BU KAI and chairman of IRAN Shotokan RYO BU KAI Karate) and Master Kushi Yamazaki.
 His last responsibility was the chairman of Iran Shotokan RYO BU KAI technical committee.
 His last championship was 3rd rank of team kata in Armenia 2015 international karate competition.